 can dumb down complex legal concepts

-is able to articulate the consequences of nuances within the agreements
+is able to articulate the consequences of certain nuances within the agreements

 can provide constructive solutions to resolve conflicts

 (7) Home-ground advantage has a cost.
 When you are holding the pen on drafting, expect to incur higher costs - both on expenses and time.
-That said, you do have some upper hand when it comes down to dictating the overall flow, structure and legality of the agreements.
+That said, you do have some upper hand when it comes down to dictating the overall flow and structure of the agreements.

-(8) Depending on which side of the table you are sitting, the drafting of documents that involve some kind of covenant generally comes down to two approaches:
+(8) On the point of flow and structure, depending on which side of the table you are sitting, the drafting of nearly all documents generally comes down to two approaches:

 “You can do everything, except for the following...”